Larissa Matzek, Executive Director

 Silvia Dominguez-Bodie, Executive Assistant

-Silvia Dominguez-Bodie is MASH’s executive assistant since December 2018.
-In this role, she wears multiple hats in order to ensure organizational effectiveness, efficiency, and accurate reporting.
-Before joining MASH she was the MetroWest CDSMP Regional Coordinator at BayPath Elder Services.
-Silvia has an associate’s degree in Early Childhood Education from Middlesex Community College and is a master trainer in chronic disease self-management and in “a matter of balance.”
+Silvia Dominguez-Bodie has served as MASH’s executive assistant since December 2018.
+In this role, she wears multiple hats to ensure organizational effectiveness, efficiency, and accurate reporting.
+Before joining MASH, Silvia was the MetroWest Chronic Disease Self-Management Program Regional Coordinator at BayPath Elder Services.
+She has an associate’s degree in Early Childhood Education from Middlesex Community College and is a master trainer in chronic disease self-management.

 Board of Directors